 Additionally, free shipping is a great incentive for back-to-school shoppers to put that first item in their cart and continue their buying spree.

 Aside from free shipping, you can offer a discount code or a BOGO deal (buy one, get one free) to increase the likelihood of the sale and encourage buyers to choose you over your competitor.

 Spending time on social media, where your potential buyers are, will give you a better understanding of their interests and create a more meaningful relationship with them.
 You can engage in a conversation with them and show them that there's a person behind your business, which will pay off in your marketing efforts later on.

 Use the insight you get from engaging with your buyers to create social posts and marketing emails that speak to their needs and make sales.

 Lastly, don’t assume that everyone will do their back-to-school shopping early.
 Some of your buyers might stagger the purchase over the span of a few weeks or wait until the school year is about to start.

-You can encourage them to complete their purchase by adding urgency and scarcity reminders closer to the school start date to remind those late shoppers they only have a few days left to snag those deals.
+You can encourage them to complete their purchase by adding urgency and scarcity reminders closer to the school start date.
+For example, adding a back-to-school countdown to your website will remind those late shoppers they only have a few days left to snag those deals.

-Back-to-school sales are one of the longest sale periods of the year so your store has the potential of making the most amount of profit and sales during this time.
+Back-to-school sales are one of the longest sale periods of the year, so you have the potential make sales during this time.
 Use the eight marketing tips in this article to target back-to-school shoppers on your eCommerce site and boost your sales.